BriciaGalindoM/genai-bootcamp-2025/sentence-construction/claude/prompt.md

 - Do not provide particles in the sentence structure
 - Do not provide tenses or conjugation in the sentence structure.
 - Remember to consider beginner level sentence structures.
+- Reference the <file>sentence-structures-examples.xml</file> for good structure examples.

 ### Clues